peterghaddad/ray/doc/source/rllib/core-concepts.rst

 .. image:: images/env_key_concept2.png

-The RL simulation feedback loop repeatedly trains policies up to some specified end state (termination state or timesteps).
-The end state is indicated in RLlib by a **done** flag.
+The RL simulation feedback loop repeatedly collects data for one (single-agent case) or multiple (multi-agent case) policies, trains the policies on these collected data, and makes sure the policies' weights are kept in synch.
+Thereby, the collected environment data contains observations, taken actions, received rewards and so-called **done** flags, indicating the boundaries of different episodes the agents play through in the simulation.

 The simulation iterations of action -> reward -> next state -> train -> repeat, until the end state, is called an **episode**, or in RLlib, a **rollout**.